 The information in this Appendix I has been obtained from Clearstream, Luxembourg and Euroclear and other sources which are believed by the City to be accurate, but the City takes no responsibility for the accuracy thereof.
-The City cannot and does not give any assurances that DTC, Direct Participants or Indirect Participants of DTC, Clearstream, Luxembourg, Clearstream customers, Euroclear or Euroclear participants will distribute to the Beneficial Owners (as defined in Appendix G) of the Series 2001 Bonds: (i) payments of the Accreted Value of the Series 2001 Bonds; (ii) confirmations of their ownership interests in the Series 2001 Bonds; or (iii) notices sent to DTC or Cede & Co., its nominee, as the registered owner of the Series 2001 Bonds, or that they will do so on a timely basis, or that DTC, Direct Participants or Indirect Participants, Clearstream, Luxembourg, Clearstream customers, Euroclear of the manner described in this Official Statement.
+The City cannot and does not give any assurances that DTC, Direct Participants or Indirect Participants of DTC, Clearstream, Luxembourg, Clearstream customers, Euroclear or Euroclear participants will distribute to the Beneficial Owners (as defined in Appendix G) of the Series 2001 Bonds: (i) payments of the Accreted Value of the Series 2001 Bonds; (ii) confirmations of their ownership interests in the Series 2001 Bonds; or (iii) notices sent to DTC or Cede & Co., its nominee, as the registered owner of the Series 2001 Bonds, or that they will do so on a timely basis, or that DTC, Direct Participants or Indirect Participants, Clearstream, Luxembourg, Clearstream customers, Euroclear or Euroclear participants will serve and act in the manner described in this Official Statement.